 Prison release data is matched to Garda PULSE data for each released prisoner.
 The prisoner is then identified as a re-offender if a valid incident from Garda data is present.
 The characteristics of the prisoner (Age / gender / offence type) is then used to describe the reoffending population.
 Data matching software is used to merge the two data sources and identify links to enable re-offending indicators

 3.11 Classifications used

 - Age

 - Sex

 - Offence type

 - Re-offence type

-- County of address
+- County of addressCustodial period prior to release

 3.12 Regional Breakdown of Results